Can’t Pay Corporation Tax – What Next?

 As a Company Director, you are a separate legal entity to your company.
-Therefore, you are not liable for your companies liabilities (Unless you have given a personal Guarantee.) in insolvency, however you may be liable if you traded wrongfully or fraudulently.
+Therefore, directors personally are not liable for your companies liabilities (Unless you have given a personal Guarantee.) in insolvency, however, you may be liable if you traded wrongfully or fraudulently.

 If involved in the knowing mismanagement of your company, as a company director, you may be personally liable then for monies owed and not rank in the normal mode of paying creditors.

-Therefore ensure you keep up to date with your company records.
+So ensure you keep up to date with your company records and make every effort to pay your tax bills.
+Keep control of how your cash flows.
+If it helps change your accounting periods (Speak with your accountant for advice).
 Additionally, ask your accountant to produce management accounts monthly and explain them.

 In conclusion, if you are a director, act responsibly.